 20.6 Under the equity method, the investment is initially recorded at the transaction price (including transaction costs) and is subsequently adjusted to reflect the investor's share of the profits or losses of the associate after the date of acquisition.
 The investor's share of the profit or loss of the associate is recognised in the investor's profit or loss, after adjusting for those differences identified in paragraph 20.8.
-Distributions received from an investee reduce the carrying amount of the investment.
-Adjustments to the carrying amount may also be necessary for changes in the investee's equity that have not been included in the income statement.
+Distributions received from an investee reduce the carrying amount of the investee's equity that have not been included in the income statement.
 Such changes include those arising from foreign exchange translation differences.
 An investor should measure its share or profit or loss of the associate and its share of changes in the associate's equity on the basis of the present ownership interests.
 Those measurements should not reflect the possible exercise or conversion of potential voting rights.